AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 1. Set up your local environment

-1. Clone the `master` branch from the Project to your local environment
+1. Clone the `master` branch to your local environment

 1. Create a `staging` branch from `master`